BlankParenthesis/PxlsNetworking/extensions/reports.md

 ## /reports
 ### GET
 Information on all reports.
-Returns an array of Report objects.
+Returns a Paginated List of Report objects.
 #### Errors
 | Response Code | Cause                                                     |
 |---------------|-----------------------------------------------------------|